isomerpages/moe-fernvalepri/_our-departments/ALP LLP.md

 <p>Partnership programmes with Social Enterprises</p>
 </li>
 </ul>
-<p></p>
 <p>To support the LLP and ALP, <strong>C.A.R.E.</strong> provides opportunities
 for students to be <strong>confident leaders</strong>.
-Student leaders display leadership qualities as they plan and lead their peers in school/community and environmental efforts.
-Student leaders lead their peers in these discussions to provide suggestions, facilitate conversations and plan meaningful activities together to connect with our school community and various stakeholders.
-Our leaders provide supports through the following structure:</p>
+Student leaders display leadership qualities through planning and leading their peers in school/community and environmental efforts.
+They facilitate in meaningful discussions, provide suggestions, and plan meaningful activities together to connect with our school community and various stakeholders.
+Our student leaders provide support through the following structure:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Tier 1: Classroom Leaders</p>